 Open and Shorted Circuits

 A vehicle's ground is the engine, chassis, or frame.
-A short to ground occurs when an unwanted flow of electrons detours to ground before the circuit's desired load.
+A short-to-ground occurs when an unwanted flow of electrons detours to the ground before the circuit's desired load.
 Check for a frayed wire touching the vehicle's dash, frame, or engine.
-It's allowing much of the current to flow to the ground instead of the desired system component.
-Inspect for any screws or holes drilled through the firewall near the wire harness, damaging insulation and crossing wires.

 Open Circuits